 The unit is named for Arthur H. Rosenfeld, a researcher who has been extremely active and effective in energy conservation.

 In the article proposing the name and in various contemporaneous press releases, the name of the unit is capitalized.
-However, if the unit is widely used it seems unlikely that this usage will stick, since conventional usage of unit names based on surnames is to print them in lowercase (e.g., ampere, watt, newton, hertz, curie, fermi, einstein and so on).
+However, if the unit is widely used it seems unlikely that this usage will stick, as it will be influenced by the CGPM's requirement that the first letter of unit names based on surnames be printed in lowercase (e.g., ampere, watt, newton, hertz, curie, fermi, einstein and so on).

 1. Jonathan Koomey et al..